csc301-fall-2022/assignment-2-128-bbrianh-tynerg/a2_report/Report.md

 - Both members are not familiar with Android Room.
 - Data is not recoverable once deleted since there is no server.

+### Frontend Structure

+#### i).
+Building the UI using Activities

+**Pros**
+- Both team members have some experience in building the app using multiple activities.
+- Interaction between different activities are easier to manage.

+**Cons**
+- Not recommended since fragment is introduced in Android 11.
+- Transition between activities is more expensive.
+- Not resuable.

+#### ii).
+Building the UI using one single Activity + several Fragments (Chosen)

+**Pros**
+- Fragments are reusable.
+- Switching between fragments are more efficient.
+- recommended structure by the

+**Cons**
+- Both members are not familiar with fragment lifecycle.
+- Interaction between a fragment and it's host activity can be difficult to understand/manage.